Table of Contents

 - Diagnosis should be established only if the disease persists and is not transient (CMAJ 2013;185:1345)

-- Paraprotein incidence: 70% IgG, 15% IgM, 12% IgA, 3% biclonal, 1% IgD, 1% IgE; monoclonal light chain in urine in 1/3 of cases (N Engl J Med 2006;354:1362); 20% with only light chain (Swerdlow: WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, 4th Edition, 2017)
+- Paraprotein incidence: 70% IgG, 15% IgM, 12% IgA, 3% biclonal, 1% IgD, 1% IgE; monoclonal light chain in urine in 33% of cases; 20% with only light chain (N Engl J Med 2006;354:1362)

-- No myeloma related organ or tissue impairment such as hypercalcemia (> 1 mg/dL higher than the upper limit of normal or > 11 mg/dL), renal insufficiency (Cr clearance < 40 ml/min or serum Cr > 2 mg/dL), anemia (Hb > 20 g/L below lower limit of normal or < 100 g/L) or bone lesions (≥ 1 by skeletal radiography, CT or PET / CT) (=CRAB features of myeloma)
+- No myeloma related organ or tissue impairment, such as hypercalcemia (> 1 mg/dL higher than the upper limit of normal or > 11 mg/dL), renal insufficiency (Cr clearance < 40 mL/min or serum Cr > 2 mg/dL), anemia (Hb > 20 g/L below lower limit of normal or > 100 g/L) or bone lesions (≥ 1 by skeletal radiography, CT or PET / CT) (= CRAB features of myeloma)

-- Serum monoclonal protein < 30 g/l
+- Serum monoclonal protein < 30 g/L

 - < 10% clonal plasma cells in the bone marrow